 2nd theory: Synthesis of sugar and organic acid in guard cell theory

-During daylight, as a result of photosynthesis CO2 concentration in guard cells decreases which leads to increased pH in them.
-There may be some builds up of organic acid chiefly malic acid during this period in the guard cells.
-The formation of malic acid would produce protons that could operate in an ATP-driven H+-K+ exchange pump moving protons into the adjacent epidermal cells and K+ ions into the guard cells and thus may contribute in decreasing water potential in the guard cells and leading to stomatal opening.
+During daylight, as a result of photosynthesis CO2 concentration in guard cells decreases which lead to increased pH in them.
+There may be some builds of organic acid chiefly malic acid during this period in the guard cells.
+The formation of malic acid would produce protons that could operate in an ATP-driven H+-K+ exchange pump moving protons into the adjacent epidermal cells and K+ ions into the guard cells and thus may contribute to decreasing water potential in the guard cells and leading to stomatal opening.

 Good to know